xemle/home-gallery/README.md

 ## Configure HomeGallery

+Copy `gallery.config-example.yml` to `gallery.config.yml` and configure
-Configure `gallery.config.yml` with source media directories and other settings.
+`gallery.config.yml` with source media directories and other settings.

 A bare minimal configuration is